sheepnir/vix.ninja/Requirements/Development_Environment_Setup Guide.md

 # Your terminal prompt should change to indicate the active environment
 # (venv) username@hostname:~/vix.ninja$

+# To deactivate the virtual environment when working on other projects
+# Simply run:
+deactivate

+# After deactivation, your terminal prompt will return to normal
+# username@hostname:~/vix.ninja$

 ```

 ### Create a .zshrc Alias (Optional)